-- Children are split into 2 groups morning and afternoon this is done on dates of birth. - Initial meeting with all parents where they can meet staff, tour the school and find out about school procedures Summer Term. - Visit to school during Summer Term with children for a morning or an afternoon session.
+- Children are split into 2 groups morning and afternoon this is done on dates of birth. - Initial meeting with all parents where they can meet staff, tour the school and find out about school procedures, find out information about our school routines, meet the kitchen staff and sample the food, meet the school nurse and PTFA Summer Term. - Visit to school during Summer Term with children for a morning or an afternoon session.
 Children also have 1 session without parents. - Parents are offered a 1:1 meeting with their childs class teacher in the summer term before starting school to share any additional information about their child.
 To answer any questions / concerns they may have.
-This is done through teams or face to face. - Parents meeting end of summer term Class teachers share information about our school routines e.c.t. - Class teachers visit as many Nursery settings as possible to meet the children in the summer term before starting. - Reception host a Teddy Bears Picnic in Summer term and invite the school starters from the local Nurseries to attend with their adults. - Part time induction first week.
+This is done through teams or face to face. - Class teachers visit as many Nursery settings as possible to meet the children in the summer term before starting. - Reception host a Teddy Bears Picnic in Summer term and invite the school starters from the local Nurseries to attend with their adults. - Part time induction first week.